 Orthodox Christians regularly use icons depicting the saints as physical reminders that all saints are truly present.

-All Saints Day is a time when we remember Christians of every time and place, honoring those who lived faithfully, shared their faith and point us to the way of Christ through the witness of their lives.
+All Saints Day, which for United Methodists also involves the observance of All Souls Day, is a time when we remember notable Christians of every time and place as well as those we have known locally who have died within the past year.
+It is an occasion to honor those who lived faithfully, shared their faith, and have pointed us to the way of Christ through the witness of their lives.
 Shockley goes on, “The saints in our lives inspire us to live in holiness and righteousness.”
-On All Saints Day, many churches read the names of church members and loved ones who died in the past year.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.